Royal Horse Guards: The Colonels-in-chief

 Even in 1780 roughly half all officers were from middle-class backgrounds, and this hardly changed throughout the Imperial era.
 It was only among the general class and the cavalry more widely did the landed families succeed to commissions from their more rural hinterlands.
 Even in the 20th century the horsemanship of hunters drew them naturally to cavalry elites, which was accentuated by the dominance of those public school-educated officers in the Indian army.
 Rising professionalism meant a better educated, trained and equipped cavalry in late 19th and 20th centuries increasingly drew officers from London and the southern counties.

 Wellington was the first Blues Gold Stick and was colonel of The Blues until 1827.
 This put the regiment on a similar parity with Life Guards in terms of access to the king.
 The Duke, however, did not believe in bucking the chain of command, and declined to exercise extraordinary influence outside the fact that The Blues had become part of the Household Cavalry on 29 January 1820.
-Wellington did approve of the appointment of Lord Combermere to the Life Guards, but when the Duke of York died in 1827, the Iron Duke was finally made commander-in-chief.
+Wellington did approve of the appointment of Stapleton Cotton, 1st Viscount Combermere to the Life Guards, but when the Duke of York died in 1827, the Iron Duke was finally made commander-in-chief.
 When Wellington became colonel of the Grenadier Guards (previously 1st Foot Guards) he was made to give up the Gold Stick.
 His successor was Ernest, Duke of Cumberland.
 The royal Duke believed the Gold Sticks-in-waiting should have absolute authority over their regiments.
 But the old Duke of Northumberland had resigned over this very issue and the new King William IV had the last word.
 He ruled that in all operational matters beyond ceremonial duties, the Household Cavalry would fall into the Commander-in-chief's care and command.
 Cumberland angrily resigned in a huff.

-The youngest of the three Hill brothers, Clement Hill who had been Rowland, Lord Hill's ADC, now the colonel of The Blues, became commanding officer.
+The youngest of the three Hill brothers, Clement Hill who had been Rowland Hill, 1st Viscount Hill's ADC, now the colonel of The Blues, became commanding officer.
 The trend was moving towards choosing operational commanders as colonel who would be fit for active service.
-To that end General Lord Hill, Commander-in-Chief that a cricket ground be built adjacent to every barracks.
+To that end General Lord Hill, while Commander-in-Chief ordered that a cricket ground be built adjacent to every barracks.
 Queen Victoria in 1837 strongly approved of a policy of meritorious promotion.
 In 1842 she selected Henry Paget, 1st Marquess of Anglesey to succeed Hill as colonel of The Blues.